Oyedemilade/plan-a/README.md

 and output.tf to output the created load balancer

-For deployment pipeline a github action workflow (aws.yml) and and task-defination.json is created.
+For deployment pipeline a github action workflow (aws.yml) and and task-defination.json is added to the repo.

 The aws access and secret are passed using action secret. the url to the load balancer is